Seirdy/seirdy.one/content/posts/website-best-practices.md

 This is a "living document" that I add to as I receive feedback.
 See the updated date and changelog after the post title.

 <p role="doc-tip">If you find the article too long, just read the introduction and conclusion.
-The table of contents should help you skim.<p role="doc-tip">
+The table of contents should help you skim.</p>

 </div>